Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus: Introduction and main results

-where the second expression reads as a quantum stress tensor, and the last identity exhibit the dispersive effect of the quantum term together with the non-linear effect of Fisher information \cite{HC}.
+where the second expression corresponds to a quantum stress tensor, and the last identity exhibits the dispersive effect of the quantum term together with the nonlinear effect of Fisher information \cite{HC}.

 The quantum hydrodynamic model \eqref{eq:QHD} finds application in semiconductor device modeling \cite{J}.
 In this context, the function $V$ represents a self-consistent electric potential governed by the Poisson equation, while $\mathcal{C}(x)$ denotes the density of stationary positive background charges.
+Regarding the origin of the collisional term in semiconductor physics, its derivation can proceed via a phenomenological approach, accounting for thermal interactions among charge carriers (see \cite{AI,AT,G} or Section 7 in \cite{AM_b}).
+Alternatively, it can be obtained from kinetic models as an approximation for intra-band collision processes \cite{BW}.
+For mathematical studies of quantum hydrodynamics in semiconductor modeling, we refer to \cite{Guo} and references therein.

-Such quantum fluid frameworks are applied to diverse physical systems, particularly where the thermal de Broglie wavelength is on the order of the interatomic distance.
-Relevant examples include superfluidity in Helium II \cite{K}, Bose-Einstein condensates \cite{PS}, and quantum plasmas \cite{H}.
+Such quantum fluid models are also applied to diverse physical systems, particularly in regimes where the thermal de Broglie wavelength is of the order of the interatomic distance.
+Relevant examples include superfluidity in helium II \cite{K}, Bose-Einstein condensates \cite{PS}, and quantum plasmas \cite{H}.
 Furthermore, the collisional model \eqref{eq:QHD} with $\tau>0$ serves as a toy model for examining interactions between quantum and classical fluids.
-This relates conceptually to the two-fluid description introduced by Landau and Tisza; see the discussions in \cite[Section 17]{K} and \cite[Chapter XVI]{LL}.
+This is conceptually related to the two-fluid model introduced by Landau and Tisza; see the discussions in \cite[Section 17]{K} and \cite[Chapter XVI]{LL}.

-Regarding the collisional term's origin in semiconductor physics, its derivation can proceed via a phenomenological approach, accounting for thermal interactions among charge carriers (see \cite{AI,AT,G} or Section 7 in \cite{AM_b}).
-Alternatively, it can be obtained from kinetic models as an approximation for intra-band collision processes \cite{BW}.

-The main purpose of this paper is to establish the global well-posedness of weak solutions of \eqref{eq:QHD} with large norm and strictly positive density $\rho$.
-Moreover, we will study of the relaxation-time limit of system \eqref{eq:QHD}.
-By introducing the scaling \cite{DM,MMS,MN},
+The main purpose of this paper is to establish the global well-posedness of weak solutions of \eqref{eq:QHD} with large norms and strictly positive density $\rho$.
+Moreover, we will study the relaxation-time limit of the system \eqref{eq:QHD}.
+By introducing the scaling \cite{DM,MMS,MN}

 the system \eqref{eq:QHD} can be reformulated as